 I am a Full Professor and the Ben J. and Joyce Rosenberg Professor of Political Science at the University of Wisconsin-Green Bay, where I have been employed since 2013.
 Previously, I was an Associate Professor (with tenure) from 2017-2020 and an Assistant Professor from 2013-2017.
 I also serve as the Chair of Political Science, a position that I have held since 2018.
 I hold a Ph.D.
 (2013) and M.A.
 (2009) in Political Science from the University of Wisconsin-Milwaukee and B.A. and B.S. (both 2007) in Political Science and Public Administration from the University of Wisconsin-Green Bay.
-I have received additional training at the ICPSR (Inter-university Consortium for Political and Social Research) Summer Program in Quantitative Methods of Social Research at the University of Michigan (2010 & 2012) and the Stanford University Summer Institute in Political Psychology (2011).
-My academic research focuses on voting, campaigns and elections, political participation, public opinion, and political psychology.
-To date, I have published over 50 peer-reviewed scholarly articles in journals such as the State Politics & Policy Quarterly, Political Research Quarterly, Political Behavior, American Politics Research, British Journal of Political Science, Social Science Quarterly, Journal of Elections, Public Opinion & Parties, The Forum: A Journal of Applied Research in Contemporary Politics, Electoral Studies, and many others.
+I have received additional training at the ICPSR (Inter-university Consortium for Political and Social Research) Summer Program in Quantitative Methods of Social Research at the University of Michigan (2010 & 2012) and the Stanford University Summer Institute in Political participation, public opinion, and political psychology.
+To date, I have published over 50 peer-reviewed scholarly articles in journals such as the State Politics & Policy Quarterly, Political Research Quarterly, Political Behavior, American Politics Research, British Journal of Political Science, Social Science Quarterly, Political Behavior, Public Opinion & Parties, The Forum: A Journal of Applied Research in Contemporary Politics, Electoral Studies, and many others.
 I have also published a co-authored book (A